bensoille/image-resize-lambda-s3/README.md

 - https://bsoille-resized-images-bucket-prod.s3.eu-west-1.amazonaws.com/img.jpg_200
 - https://bsoille-resized-images-bucket-prod.s3.eu-west-1.amazonaws.com/img.jpg_75

+## CI / CD
+CI is running, some tests are performed on every `push` git command :
+- Unit tests (none are there so far)
+- Code scanning
+- `serverless` file format checking

+This service is automatically deployed to `dev` and `prod` environments :
+- **on merge in master** : deploy to DEV environment
+- **on tag** (beginning with a 'v') : deploy to production

 ## Final notes

 ### Problems
 - There is no TU ; developer should add some
-- There are numerous security problems with node dependencies ; developer should have a look
+- There were security problems with node dependencies, quite fixed by changing `packages-lock` file ; developer should have a look

 ### Logs
 Logs are stored in *cloudWatch*.